-The National Indian Council on Aging’s (NICOA) Senior Community Service Employment Program (SCSEP) mission is to provide opportunity for low-income elders through paid training, meaningful community service and skills development.
-The following highlight the resiliency and success of real SCSEP participants who are living proof of the value this program has on these elders, their communities and employers.
+The National Indian Council on Aging’s (NICOA) Senior Community Service Employment Program (SCSEP)‘s mission is to provide opportunity for low-income elders through paid training, meaningful community service and skills development.
+These stories and videos highlight the resiliency and success of real SCSEP participants who are living proof of the value this program has on these elders, their communities and employers.

-SCSEP Success Story – Diane Martinez: Current NICOA SCSEP participant Diane Martinez shares her journey through homelessness before finding success in the SCSEP program.
+SCSEP Success Story – Diane Martinez: Current NICOA SCSEP participant Diane Martinez shares her journey through homelessness before finding success in the SCSEP.

 SCSEP Success Story – Darrell Drapeau: Former NICOA SCSEP participant Darrell Drapeau went on to be elected as a member of South Dakota’s Yankton Sioux Tribe Business and Claims Committee, which governs the tribe.